rahul385/Starbucks-Project/README.md

 ## File Description <a name="file"></a>

 * **starbucks.ipynb**: The jupyter notebook [starbucks.ipynb](https://github.com/rahul385/Starbucks-Project/blob/master/Starbucks.ipynb) includes data exploration, code, machine learning model and visualizations.
-I used the following classification algorithms to train the model and compared their accuracy.
+I used XGBoost classification algorithms to train the model generated a higher NIR (Net Incremental Revenue) of $237.75.

 * **starbucks.html**: Profiling report of the dataset used for data exploration.